pcamus/weather_balloon_project/README.md

 ## Enclosure.

-A 3D enclosure with a removable lid was design with the inventor software.
+A 3D enclosure with a removable lid was design with the Inventor software from Autodesk.

 ![](wb_box_3d.jpg)